HighCapable/KavaRef/docs-source/src/en/guide/quick-start.md

 ## Project Requirements

-The project needs to be created using `IntelliJ IDEA` or `Android Studio` and be of type Java or Android project and have integrated Kotlin environment dependencies.
+The project needs to be created using `IntelliJ IDEA` or `Android Studio` and should be a Java or Android project with integrated Kotlin environment dependencies.

 - IntelliJ IDEA (It is recommended to get the latest version [from here](https://www.jetbrains.com/idea))